482 Visa: Temporary Skill Shortage (TSS) Visa (Subclass 482)

 • You need to show that you are a genuine temporary entrant (this depends on the length of time in Australia, visas held, visa refusals and your likelihood to return home to your country of origin in the future)

-• You need to score an overall 5.0 in the IELTS (or equivalent test), unless exempt
+• You need to score an overall 5.0 (minimum score of at least 4.5 in each test part) in the IELTS (or in an equivalent English test), unless exempt

 • You pay a lower visa application charge than MLTSSL applicants